emdiple/gstreamer-playground/terminology.md

     - Retrieve the bus from a pipeline using functions like `gst_element_get_bus()`.
     - Process messages either synchronously (e.g., using `gst_bus_timed_pop_filtered()`) or asynchronously with callbacks.

+* **Pads**:
+    Connection points on elements used for linking.
+Pad names can be specified to control which specific pads are connected.
+For the most part, all data in GStreamer flows one way through a link between elements.
+Data flows out of one element through one or more source pads, and elements accept incoming data through one or more sink pads.
+Source and sink elements have only source and sink pads, respectively.

 * **Pipeline Examples**:
   Practical examples demonstrate various tasks:
   - **Audio Playback**: